NaveItay/Train_Convolutional_Neural_Network-YOLO_Algorithm/README.md

 [![title](/images/youtube.PNG "YOLOv3 Convolutional neural network for character detection from the SpongeBob series")](https://youtu.be/tL-7SYaRY38)

-In this project, I will talk about YoloV3 Architecture and how to train it on a custom dataset, I will explain step by step how to do it using Darknet framework.
+In this project, I will talk about YoloV3 Architecture and how to train it on a custom dataset, I will explain step by step how to do it using the Darknet framework.
 <br/><br/>

 ###  Introduction